tarmoj/vclick/content/pages/howitworks.md

 ###The Client

-The client is listening to **incoming OSC messages on port 87878**.
-(It was 8008 for version 0.1.* but must have been changed from version 0.2.0 on).
+The client is listening by default to **incoming OSC messages on port 57878**.
+(It was 87878 for version 1.* but the port can be set from the Client's menu.

 The messages' format is: